trenton42/trenton42.github.io/content/posts/migrating-from-blogger.md

 title: "Migrating From Blogger"
 date: 2018-12-05T21:44:57-05:00
 draft: false
+tags:
+    - code
+description: Migrating posts from Blogger to Hugo (or something else) turned out to not be as horrible as I first thought.
 ---

 Yesterday, I suddenly remembered that I had written several posts on Blogger and forgotten all about them.
 I decided to migrate the content over to Hugo and take advantage of Google's [Takeout][0] program.